 During our sessions, we may focus on current life events, or explore the impact of past experiences, or both.
-New perspectives can reduce anxiety and depression, and help manage problems like loneliness, low self-esteem or relationship/family issues.
+My clients often identify unhelpful patterns of behaviour, realise ways in which they have been limiting themselves, and gain new perspectives on life.

 The benefits of psychotherapy and counselling include better relationships, and being able to live more calmly and optimistically in the present, with purpose, instead of getting caught up in feelings of frustration, anxiety, depression, anger or regret.
 You will find you can reconnect with yourself on a deeper level, with a renewed sense of your values, strengths and goals.

-My training is in Integrative Psychotherapy.
+My training is in Counselling Psychology and Integrative Psychotherapy.
 I use ideas from psychology, neurobiology, family systems, cognitive behavioural therapy (CBT) and relational psychotherapy.
-I have a specialist research interest in bereavement and loss.
+I have a specialist research interest in later life bereavement and loss.

 Please contact me if you would like to have a chat about what I offer, or to arrange a first session.